 If you have screencasting questions do come and join this Handbook’s Google Group.
 The Group is free to join and we have 100 screencasters (on Mac, Windows and Linux) with different levels of experience and tools.

 I’ve just started a three part guest post series on Freelance Advisor, the first entry is “Communicating more effectively with screencasts“.
-The goal of the first post is to show freelancers how they could use screencasts to improve their business, in particular: Avoid meetings by sharing progress reports with screencasts Communicating more effectively with […]
+The goal of the first post is to show freelancers how they could use screencasts to improve their business, in particular: Avoid meetings by sharing progress reports with screencasts Communicating more effectively with clients […]

 Some of you know that I built my professional screencasting company ProCasts during 2009 into the UK’s largest screencasting agency.
 I’ve decided to move away from professional screencasting (don’t worry – I’m still working on this Handbook!) and so the business of ProCasts is up for sale.
 If you’re building your own professional screencasting brand […]